khornberg/bible.math.js/README.md

 Apache v2

 ### Copyright
 Kyle Hornberg

-Extends John Dyer's bible.js and bible.reference.js in [bib.ly](bib.ly) which is copyrighted by him.
+Extends John Dyer's bible.js and bible.reference.js in [bib.ly](bib.ly) which is copyrighted by him and licensed under [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/)